Break-up of the Beatles: Partial and attempted reunions in the 1970s

 During the 1970s, the band members occasionally collaborated, but never with all four Beatles simultaneously.
-In a 1971 interview, Lennon stated that he could not foresee working with McCartney again, however, "Maybe about a year or two after all the money thing's settled, we might have dinner or forget about it."
+In a 1971 interview, Lennon stated that he could not foresee working with McCartney again, though "Maybe about a year or two after all the money thing's settled, we might have dinner or forget about it."
 He was nonetheless willing to collaborate with Harrison and Starr; Harrison and Starr often performed on each other's records and separately on Lennon's.
-McCartney opted against using the pool of session musicians favoured by his bandmates and commented: "I felt that it was a bit too predictable, that everyone would leave the Beatles and go with old Phil Spector, or the drummer Jim Keltner.
+McCartney opted against using the pool of session musicians favoured by his bandmates and reflected: "I felt that it was a bit too predictable, that everyone would leave the Beatles and go with old Phil Spector, or the drummer Jim Keltner.
 It was like a clique, and I just didn't want to join that clique."

 In 1971, Harrison invited his former bandmates to perform with him at the Concert for Bangladesh in August.
 Starr accepted, but Lennon and McCartney did not.
 McCartney refused because he was wary of Klein potentially taking the credit for having organised a Beatles reunion.
 Lennon agreed on the condition that Ono could also participate, but Harrison refused to invite Ono on the grounds that the concert was intended as an exclusive gathering of rock stars, not an avant-garde festival.
 Following the concert, much of the media attention was focused on the ostensible reunion of Starr and Harrison.

 In March 1973, Harrison joined Lennon, Starr and bassist Klaus Voormann for the recording of "I'm the Greatest", released on Starr's 1973 album Ringo.
-To Lennon's distaste, Harrison suggested that they form a group with this line-up.
+To Lennon's dismay, Harrison suggested that they form a group with this line-up.
 Amid the numerous financial and legal disputes plaguing the foursome, Lennon stated: "The only talk about Beatle reunions comes from people at the side of the Beatles who want to put us together and make millions and millions of dollars.
 And I'm not interested in that, or in playing with the old team again."
 However, he also said, "There's always a chance [of us reuniting].
 As far as I can gather from talking to them all, nobody would mind doing some work together again.
 But if we did do something, I'm sure it wouldn't be permanent.
 We'd do it just for that moment."
 At Starr's request, McCartney also appears on Ringo, for the song "Six O'Clock".
-This made it the only album to include compositions and performances by all four ex-Beatles after the break-up, albeit on separate songs.
+This made it the only post-breakup album to include compositions and performances by all four former Beatles, albeit on separate songs.